ahlisbon/diacriticsAndNengo/README.md

 ### How to Use
 The hotkey combination for converting years is ctrl+shift+y

-The idea behind this macro is that you convery years as you are typing.
+This macro lets you convert years as you are typing.
 The macro accounts for three scenarios:
 - typing in word processors
 - typing in text fields
 - typing in spreadsheets

+####Typing in Spreadsheets
+Spreadsheets are the most complex software environement for the macro to handle.
+As a result, indivdiual spreadhsheet programs and web apps have to be accounted for.
+The macro will work in:
+- Excel
+- Excel's web app in Office365
+- Google Sheets

+IF you use other spreadsheet software, the macro may not work correctly.
+PLease feel free to email me if you use something not listed above and would like me to try and make the macro compatible with it.

 ### Western Years to Nengō